WILDERNESSWIRELESS/WILDERNESS-WIRELESS-II/BOM/participant_shopping_list.md

 We will be working with Raspberry Pi computers in a headless configuration which means it will not have a screen, keyboard or mouse.
 You will absolutely need a laptop to SSH into the Raspberry Pi for configuration.
 If you have a laptop running OSX or LINUX, you are prepared.
 IF you have a laptop running WIN, you will need to download a SSH application such as PuTTY: http://www.putty.org/

+## In Short, what do I bring to the workshop?

+* Laptop with SSH client (installed by default on OSX and LINUX, download [PuTTY](http://www.putty.org/) for WIN)

+* All items from the Adafruit wishlist at this [URL](http://www.adafruit.com/wishlists/437997) or replacements from amazon or elsewhere if Adafruit is out of stock.

+* $100 cash money to pay for the additional items necessary for the workshop.

+Details below:

 ## Things to buy in preparation for the workshop

 ### Adafruit Industries